natecostello/van_two_point_oh/van/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 ### Converter Sizing

-It is neccesary to size the DC converters for each concept to determine the no-load power consumption and apply the spec efficiency to converter power loads to analyze base and nominal load cases.
+It is neccesary to size the DC converters for each concept to determine the no-load power consumption and apply the specified conversion efficiency to loads powered via conversion.
+These factors are then applied to the base and nominal load cases.

 **TLDR:** The 48V concept requires 12V conversion in excess of 944W, resulting in two [600W](https://www.ato.com/Content/doc/dc-dc-converter-24v-to-12v/ATOWG-24S1250.pdf) converters.
 The 24V concept requires 12V conversion in excess of 311W, resulting in one [360W](https://www.ato.com/Content/doc/dc-dc-converter-24v-to-12v/ATOWG-24S1230.pdf) converter ([480W](https://www.ato.com/Content/doc/dc-dc-converter-24v-to-12v/ATOWG-24S1240.pdf) is also an option in the same form factor/efficiency/no-load draw).
 The uncertainty on load is greater for the 48V concept based on the number of loads that require conversion.